wyntau/lint-recently/README.md

 Options:
-  -V, --version                      output the version number -c, --config [path]                path to configuration file, or - to read from stdin -d, --debug                        print additional debug information (default: false) -p, --concurrent <parallel tasks>  the number of tasks to run concurrently, or false to run tasks serially (default: true) -q, --quiet                        disable lint-recently’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown (default: false)
+  -V, --version                      output the version number -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) -p, --concurrent <number|boolean>  the number of tasks to run concurrently, or false for serial (default: true) -q, --quiet                        disable lint-recently’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown (default: false)
-  -h, --help                         display help for command
+  -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -h, --help                         display help for command
 ```

 ## Configuration
 configuration will be loaded in these files in order.
 - `.lintrecentlyrc.json`
-- `.lintrecentlyrc.js`
 - `lint-recently` object in package.json

 Options supported are list below